Braided symmetries of $SU_{q,\phi}(2)$ and Podle\'s Spheres: Braided Hopf module algebras

 \section{Braided Hopf module algebras}

 In this section, we define the notion of a braided Hopf module algebra and show that a braided Hopf algebra acts on itself through an adjoint action.
+Then we present the construction of braided modules based on braided pairing between braided Hopf algebras.
 We start by reviewing a graphic notation that we shall use to make calculations and proofs clearer and more articulate.
-We assume that the reader is familiar with the notion of a braided Hopf algebra.